mohammadT77/ex2codeai/README.md

     llm = OllamaLLM(base_url="https://your-ollama-instance-url", model="your-model-name")
     ```

+    **Note:** You can use Google Colab for serving Ollama.
+See https://github.com/mohammadT77/ollama-colab

 2. **Define Specifications**: Specify the desired functions or classes, including names, descriptions, and examples.
    1. **Define Functions:**
     ```python